Create VMs with KVM on Oracle Linux

 2. Run the following command to determine your CPU type.

-The existence of the vmx flag in the command output indicates this system supports virtualization.
+The existence of one of these flags in the command output indicates this system supports virtualization.
+You can also use the lscpu command and look for the Virtualization entry in the output.

 4. Check for the loaded KVM modules.